-The B.F.A. in Theatre Design & Technology introduces the student to all aspects of the theatre and is coupled with an extensive breadth of liberal arts requirements drawing from many other disciplines throughout the University.
-The program is designed for the student who intends to pursue further graduate study in theatre, a professional theatre career, or who may choose to enter a related profession where design and technology skills are highly desirable.
+The B.F.A. in Theatre Design & Technology introduces the student to all aspects of theatre and is coupled with an extensive breadth of liberal arts requirements drawing from many other disciplines throughout the University.
+The program is designed for the student who intends to pursue a professional theatre career, graduate study in theatre, or who may choose to enter a related profession where design and technology skills are highly desirable.

-There are no areas of specialization in design or technical production at the B.F.A. level; rather, students are exposed to all facets of design and technology.
+The core curriculum in this B.F.A. program allows the student to learn all facets of theatre design and technology.
 Through upper level courses and elective options students can hone their skills in a specified career path such as costumes, lighting, scenery, sound, or technical direction.
 Throughout the course of study, students must demonstrate a talent and ability in more than one area of the art form.
 Training also involves active participation in the production program and the opportunity to design fully-produced mainstage productions.
-Emphasis on "hands-on" learning in the theatre and laboratories with state-of-the-art equipment is at the core of the Design & Technology Program.
+Emphasis on hands-on learning in the theatre and laboratories with state-of-the-art equipment is at the core of the Design & Technology Program.

-In addition to completing the required coursework, students enrolled in the design and technology program must participate in a portfolio review at the end of each semester of their sophomore and junior years.
+In addition to completing the required coursework, students enrolled in the design and technology program must participate in a portfolio review at the end of each semester beginning with their sophomore year.
 Furthermore, additional mid-term assessments may be required at the discretion of the Director or the Design & Technology Program Director.
 Students must successfully complete these assessments to be allowed to continue in the program.

 General Education Foundations